Karvy-Singh/YaTM-ish/README.md

 # YATM-ish
-A very rough imitation of "Snap-Layout" feature (-of Windows) in Linux
+A very rough imitation of "Snap-Layout" feature (-of Windows) in Linux (as a tiling manager)